 The Instant Pot Pressure Cooker is the best selling, highest rated model on the market.
 That is for very good reasons, and it remains true despite the one drawback explained below.

-(For full details about this electric pressure cooker please click here to read our complete review of the Instant Pot IP-DUO60.)
+(For full details about this electric pressure cooker please click here to read my complete review of the Instant Pot IP-DUO60.)

 The Problem: Instant Pot Sealing Ring Absorbs Odors